 The images below contain affiliate links.
 See our affiliate disclosure for more details.

 Related Americana Reading

 The Bach Michigan General Store – Small villages dot the countryside of Michigan.
 The Bach General Store, long since closed.
-Once the center of the community, these shops were a common sight in the days before Walmart and Dollar General.
+Once the center of the community, these shops were common in the days before Walmart and Dollar General.
 They served as local focal points one could walk to or arrive on horseback or wagon.

 Caseville IGA – The Amazing Memories of Our Grandparents Time – This was the grocery store I remember going to in Caseville when growing up.
 The grandparents said it was once a bowling alley with wood floors that creaked as you walked on it.
-We assumed that it was true because it kinda looked like one.
+We assumed that it was true because it looked like one.
 The smell was a unique combination of boasting chicken, suntan oil, and mustiness.